UW-Hydro/VIC/README.txt

         In previous versions the user could set a non-valid date for STATE files and the model would run without writing to STATE file.
 Code now checks for valid date.

+Allow user to use NO_FLUX in addition to NOFLUX for NOFLUX option in global param file

+        Files affected:
+        get_global_param.c

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r1 to VIC 4.1.0 beta r2 *****